kachunchan-analytics/kachunchan-profile/README.md

-# 👋 Hi there, I'm Andy!
+# 👋 Hi there, welcome to my profile!
-Welcome to my profile! 💻 I'm Chan Ka Chun, and you may also call me Andy.
-I come from Hong Kong.
+I'm Chan Ka Chun, but you can call me Andy.
+I'm from Hong Kong and passionate about exploring the world of finance using Python 📈. <br>

-I love diving into financial data with Python. 📈 I'm also skilled in Javascript and HTML, rounding out my web development toolkit. <br>
+I'm also comfortable with Javascript and HTML, which makes up my web development toolkit. <br>
-How about LLM and prompt engineering?
-They ARE my beloved helpers!!
-AI with Python🐍🐍 is one of my hobbies!!

-I also have a healthcare background for which I am planning to launch a project to digitally transform the healthcare system.
+When it comes to AI, I enjoy working with LLMs and prompt engineering, and I've had fun experimenting with AI-powered projects using Python 🐍🐍. <br>

-Feel free to explore my repositories and reach out if you want to join my project (I am EAGER to teamwork with people).
+Feel free to explore my repositories and reach out if you'd like to join my project – I'm eager to collaborate with others! 🤝

+# My Project
+In addition to my tech interests, I have a background in healthcare and am planning to launch a project aimed at **digitally transforming** the healthcare system.
+I'm eager to collaborate with **like-minded** individuals to bring this project to life.

 # Let's connect! 🤝
 [![Linkedin: Andy](https://img.shields.io/badge/-andy-blue?style=flat-square&logo=Linkedin&logoColor=white&link=https://www.linkedin.com/in/andy-chan-140066294/)](https://www.linkedin.com/in/andy-chan-140066294/)